walker-herndon/walker-herndon.github.io/Cosmere Reading List.md

 #### Potential Future Reading Order
 *Non-novels indented*
-- The Alloy of Law
 - Shadows of Self
-	- Allomancer Jak and the Pits of Eltania
 - The Bands of Mourning
 - The Lost Metal
 - Yumi and Nightmare Painter
 	- White Sand Omnibus?
 Might be good to read before Sunlit Man
 - The Sunlit Man

 - Wind and Truth
 	- Horneater [^1]